guitarremote/statistical-learning-notes/ML-Notes.md

 * How do you define the number of clusters in a clustering problem?
 * Explain test-set and validation set approach
 * What is decomposition of variance?
+* What are interactions?
+How do you check for interactions?
+* What does glmnet package in R do?
+How is it different from glm?
+* Can Ch-squared test be used with non-count data?
+* What is Bayes therem?
+Difference between prior and posterior probability?